backupbrew/switchbrew/Setting up Development Environment.md

 ### Setting up VSCode

 VSCode is a open-source text editor from Microsoft available on multiple platforms.
-It's configurability makes it very useful as an IDE replacement.
+Its configurability makes it very useful as an IDE replacement.

 #### Shell